After a serious semi-truck accident in Iowa, you may be looking for an attorney to help you get justice for your harms and losses.

 A regular car accident is usually caused by a careless driver.

-A truck accident is usually caused by a company who failed to properly hire, train, or discipline its professional driver.
+is usually caused by a company who failed to properly hire, train, or discipline its professional driver.

 A key step in any truck accident case is finding out whether the truck driver should have been behind the wheel in the first place.